-Income and Endowments.
-To calibrate the income process we use household gross total income less investment income (rental and savings income) from the HILDA survey.
+Income and endowments To calibrate the income process, we use household gross total income less investment income (rental and savings income) from the HILDA survey.
 The deterministic life-cycle component is extracted using a sixth-order polynomial in age.
-The residual income, given in equation (4), is estimated by Cho et al. (2023).
+The residual income, given in equation (4), is estimated by Cho, Li, and Uren (2024).
 Values of $\rho = 0.94$ and $\sigma_u = 0.17$ are found to match the persistence and standard deviation of the residual income.
-These annual parameters are converted into 2-year values using a simulation method described in Cho et al. (2023).
+These annual parameters are converted into 2-year values using a simulation method described in Cho, Li, and Uren (2024).
 This continuous stochastic process is discretized with a seven-state Markov chain using the Rouwenhorst (1995) method.
-The median household income in the data over a two-year period is AUD 269,280 and this value is used to normalise all monetary variables.
-Using the Survey of Income and Housing (2014) (SIH 13-14 hereafter) we extract a distribution of both housing and financial wealth for households aged 21 and 22.
+The median household income in the data over a 2-year period is AUD 269,280 and this value is used to normalize all monetary variables.
+Using the Survey of Income and Housing (2014) (SIH 13-14 hereafter), we extract a distribution of both housing and financial wealth for households aged 21 and 22.
 We draw from this joint empirical distribution of housing and financial wealth to determine initial endowments of assets.

-Housing.
-The annual depreciation rate, δ , is set to 2.5% following Harding et al. (2007).
-The transaction cost for a seller, φ^s , is set to 2% of the housing value, which is consistent with the average real estate agent fee and we set transaction costs for buyers other than stamp duty, φ^b , to equal 1% of the house value (Fox and Tulip, 2014).
+Housing The annual depreciation rate, δ , is set to 2.5% following Harding, Rosenthal, and Sirmans (2007).
+The transaction cost for a seller, φ^s , is set to 2% of the housing value, which is consistent with the average real estate agent fee and we set transaction costs for buyers other than stamp duty, φ^b , to equal 1% of the house value (Fox and Tulip (2014)).

-Financial markets.
-We set the risk-free annual interest rate to 1.4% and the annual mortgage premium to 2.59%.
-This implies a model value of r = 0.028 and m = 0.052.19 The downpayment requirement, θ , is set to 0.2, consistent with the practice of residential mortgage lending in Australia (Chiuri and Jappelli, 2003).
+Financial markets We set the risk-free annual interest rate to 1.4% and the annual mortgage premium to 2.59%.
+This implies a model value of r = 0.028 and m = 0.052.19 The downpayment requirement, θ , is set to 0.2, consistent with the practice of residential mortgage lending in Australia (Chiuri and Jappelli (2003)).

-Taxation.
-The income tax thresholds, \bar{Y}q , marginal tax rates, τ_q , and tax paid at each threshold, follow the individual income tax rates set by the Australian Tax Office (ATO) for the 2013-14 financial year.20 Stamp duty rates are progressive and vary across states and territories.
-We construct a national stamp duty schedule by weighting the stamp duty schedule of each state and territory by population shares.
-We then estimate τ{sd} and φ{sd} using non-linear least squares.
-See Appendix A.4 for details and an illustration of the actual and fitted stamp duty schedules.
+Taxation The income tax thresholds, \bar{Y}q , marginal tax rates, τ_q , and tax paid at each threshold, follow the individual income tax rates set by the Australian Tax Office (ATO) for the 2013-2014 financial year.20 Stamp duty rates are progressive and vary across